 8th graders will venture into their identities, asking how we become who we are?
 To what extent does race, culture, and nationality influence our identities?
 What else influences how we define ourselves?
 Our touchtone text is I Was Their American Dream by Malaka Gharib.
 We then dissected the concept of power, and where it lies, forming our own queries inspired by reading Of Mice and Men by John Steinbeck.
 We are considering how historical context, gender, status, and relationships affect one’s power.

 As always, each grade, as well as mixed groups of students, will engage in activities that help them feel included, supported, and connected to their classmates.
 Students will have opportunities to collaborate, make new friends, and feel inspired by their new experiences.

 All School Meetings

 As the 8th graders embrace their leadership roles within and outside of the CS community, they also lead our All School Meetings (ASMs.)
 In doing so, they write and direct performances that foster the values and mission of CS, help us to encourage our peers, and deepen our compassion for one another and our collective cultures.
 ASM's afford opportunities for eighth graders to showcase their talents and their voice, to celebrate the academic and creative achievements of the community, and to keep our school spirit high.
-We kicked off the year with an energetic welcome that helped us adjust to a new year - and for 6th graders to a new school, followed by an ASM celebrating Hispanic Heritage Month!
+We will kick off the year with an energetic welcome that will help us adjust to a new year - and for 6th graders to a new school, followed by an ASM celebrating Hispanic Heritage Month!

 We'll continue working as a community to engage all learners, inside and outside the classroom.
 Thanks, as always, for sharing your children with us.